Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

 Grass
 ~~~~~
-Now open **ground.las** in the FUSION viewer and color point using intensity data (N).
+Now open **ground.las** in the FUSION viewer and color point using intensity data (*press the N key*).
 As shown in Figure 14, each laser pulse returns to the reciever with an intensity.
-As the laser pulse usually is within the red spectrum features susch as grass (vegetation) has a high intensity and can therefore be identified (Figure 14).
+As the laser pulse usually is within the red spectrum, features such as grass (vegetation) has a high intensity and can therefore be identified (Figure 14).

 .. figure:: /images/Lidar14.jpg
    :alt:  none